A Love Without Fear

 and so one who fears is not yet perfect in love.”

-For that matter, who wouldn’t desire an utterly fearless relationship with God, one completely devoid of angst, uncertainly or dread as it relates to punishment, particularly that of the eternal variety?
+For that matter, who wouldn’t desire an utterly fearless relationship with God, one completely devoid of angst, uncertainly, or dread as it relates to punishment, particularly that of the eternal variety?
 How does one go about cultivating that mindset?
-Some of the most faithful people I know, those who I aspire to emulate, struggle with that.
-Yet as John tells us “there is no fear in love,” instead perfect love drives out fear because fear has to do with punishment, and so one who fears is not yet perfect in love.”
+Some of the most faithful people I know, those whom I aspire to emulate, struggle with that.
+Yet as John tells us “There is no fear in love,” instead perfect love drives out fear because fear has to do with punishment, and so one who fears is not yet perfect in love.”

 Oftentimes a student will drown in fear and anxiety over their final exam, knowing that they are unprepared.
 Those students who have been diligent in their preparation on the other hand know what is required; they prepare, they do the work, and they succeed, oftentimes with relative ease due to their well-founded confidence.
 We too must prepare.
 We do so by familiarizing ourselves with and subsequently living God’s word, for it will teach us everything we need to know for when that day of judgement arrives.
 Scripture, the Sacraments, a vibrant prayer life, celebrating the Mass as often as possible, devotion to Mary.
 These are the building blocks, and all are readily available to those who seek them.
 For as Saint Thalassios of Libya once said, “initially our search for wisdom is prompted by fear; but as we attain our goal we are led forward by love.”

 May wisdom and all the gifts of the Holy Spirit be ours today and always.